-As the highest decision-making authority of NDB, the Board of Governors consists of one Governor at the ministerial level and one alternate appointed by each member country.
+As the highest decision-making authority of NDB, the Board of Governors consists of one Governor at the ministerial level and one Alternate appointed by each member country.
 All the powers of the Bank are vested in the Board of Governors.
 The Board of Governors has delegated to the Board of Directors authority to exercise a wide range of powers but retains the powers to make certain strategic decisions, such as admitting new members and determining the conditions of their admission, increasing or decreasing the capital stock, amending the Articles of Agreement, electing the President, and approving the General Strategy of the Bank every five years.
 The Board of Governors meets at least once a year.

-The following is a list of the Board of Governors:
+The following is a list of the Board of Governors as of the date of this Prospectus: